hadith-plugin/hadith-dataset/README.md

 # hadith-dataset

-A CLI scrapper to save Hadith books for Bo5ari, Moslim, Trmizy, Abodawod and Ibnmagah in a JSON format to be able to index with Elasticsearch.
+A CLI NodeJS scrapper to save Hadith books for Bo5ari, Moslim, Trmizy, Abodawod and Ibnmagah in a JSON format to be able to index with Elasticsearch.